simplethemes/skeleton_wp/README.md

 __If you're updating to 2.0, please take note of the changes as there are several.__

+As of version 2.1.x, the options located in the Options Framework (Appearance &rarr; Theme Options) were moved to the native WP theme customizer to allow for acceptance into the WP.org theme repository.

 ##About

 Skeleton, authored by Casey Lee at [Simple Themes](http://www.simplethemes.com "WordPress Themes") is a simple, responsive WordPress theme based on the Skeleton Boilerplate.